The Discipline of Market Leaders: Customer intimacy

+Their subsequent empirical tests supported their definition and conceptualization of the customer intimacy construct in the Business-to-business context.

 Reception

 The book debuted on The New York Times Best Seller Non-Fiction list on February 26, 1995, and remained on the list for 15 weeks, peaking at No. 4.
 The book also debuted at No. 1 on the Bloomberg Businessweek best-seller list on April 1.
 In 2012 it was reported to have sold over 250,000 copies.

 Lois Weisberg stated the book "Provides great insight into the linkage of product value, operating excellence and customer focus," and Dale Dauten from the Chicago Sun-Times also spoke highly of it.

 Allegations

 An August 1995 article in Bloomberg Businessweek by Will Stern first alleged the authors had manipulated sales of their book.
 Treacy and Addison-Wesley denied trying to manipulate sales, though Stern states according to his sources the campaign was orchestrated by Treacy and carried out with the help of Wiersema, Addison-Wesley and CSC Index, an international consulting firm Treacy regularly consulted for.
 It was revealed that the names of the bookstores that would be used to gauge book sales for The New York Times Best Seller list had become known, and that orders for the book had been placed at those stores.
 Stern states he interviewed dozens of book store owners, including one who took a suspicious order for 125 copies of the book shortly after it was published.
 After also interviewing over 100 book industry representatives, Stern concludes the authors spent over $250,000 buying over 10,000 copies of their own book.
 The authors admitted to buying "fewer than 10,000" copies of the book for clients and prospective clients.
 Stern also states CSC Index was used to covertly purchase an additional 30,000 to 40,000 copies.
 He traced many purchases of the book to CSC employees and affiliates.
 Most CSC affiliates refused to comment on the issue; however, the President of Paragon Co, a database marketing firm in Oxford, Ohio, confirmed that CSC had reimbursed him for over 10,000 copies of the book that he ordered for his firm, costing over $200,000.
 It was reportedly boasted around the office at Paragon Co that the company was involved in a scheme to make the book a best-seller, and so many copies of the book arrived at the firm they were stored in a tractor trailer.
 An independent book store in Manhattan sold 2,500 copies of the book to a consulting firm in Chicago.